happysparky/USC_CSCI499/hw2/REPORT.md

 ##### The model has a very simple architecture that closely resembles the original skip-gram.
 It is simply composed of an embedded layer (initializing  with uniform distribution between -1 and 1) and a linear fully connected layer.
 For each batch, input words are passed into the model in a batch_size x 1 vector.
 This is passed into the embedding layer to return the embeddings for each word.
 Finally, these embeddings are passed into the linear fully connected layer.
 The output from the linear fully connected layer, along with the true context, is passed into BCE to calculate loss.
 An averaged IoU was used for calcuating accuracy.

 #### **Hyperparameter Tuning**
+#####  TLDR: no matter what hyperparameters I explored, I oscillated between two states: getting 0 accuracy and having the training complete, or having training take a really long time and my laptop crashing.

 ##### The important default parameters are as follows:
 ##### * vocab_size=3000
 ##### * batch_size=64